fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 :ref:`RATE.YOut<RATE.YOut>` are used.
 The signals :ref:`SIDD.Gx<SIDD.Gx>`, :ref:`SIDD.Gy<SIDD.Gy>` and :ref:`SIDD.Gz<SIDD.Gz>` correspond to the measured angular rates of the copter.

 Through spectral analysis of the flight data, the frequency response of each axis is obtained.
-In order to achieve reliability, data from more than one flight is used and a composite frequency response of the fused data is created.
+In order to achieve reliability of the model, several flights for each axis are performed and an averaged frequency response is computed.
+It is important to note that only test flights with a sufficient coherence between and output should be used.
 The following diagrams show the data-based frequency responses of all three axes.
 The bottom plot shows the coherence between input and output which can be seen as a criteria for linearity between input and output.